 Pvt.
 Robert M. Harrie was the son of Charles F. Harrie and Bessie Gordon-Harrie.
 He was born on November 9, 1922, in Whitestown, Wisconsin.
 His mother died and his father remarried.
 Robert’s family moved to Janesville, Wisconsin, where he attended elementary school and high school.
 It is known that he had two sisters, two half-brothers, and three half-sisters.
 He worked for the Janesville Gazette delivering papers.
 While he was in high school, Robert joined the Wisconsin National Guard’s 32nd Tank Company headquartered in the armory in Janesville.
 When it was discovered he was sixteen, he was discharged.
 In 1940, he reenlisted in the National Guard – while still in high school – because a daft act had been passed and he wanted to fulfill his military obligation.
 The company was federalized at 7:00 A.M. on November 25, as A Company, 192nd Tank Battalion, and the soldiers received physicals the same day.
 Some men who were federalized in the morning were civilians by the afternoon after failing their physicals.
-The federalization of the company resulted in Robert leaving high school his senior year.
+The federalization of the company resulted in Robert leaving high school during his senior year.

 During this time, four men were sent to Camp Williams, Wisconsin, to pick up additional equipment, while a three-man detail was sent to Fort Knox, Kentucky.
 A detachment of soldiers in nine trucks – which included Willard – left the armory at 7:00 A.M. for Ft.
 Knox.
 It is known that the roads were ice-covered so the trip was slow which resulted in one truck hitting a civilian’s car causing $100.00 in damages.
 No other information is available about the incident.
 The soldiers spent the night at an armory in Danville, Illinois, before heading south to Ft.
 Knox sometime the next afternoon.
 Their first night at the fort they slept in barracks, the next night they found themselves in tents with stoves for heat.